A Novel Multiple Imputation Approach For Parameter Estimation in Observation-Driven Time Series Models With Missing Data: Practical Considerations

 \subsection{Handling Non-Convergence and the Maximum Number of Iterations}

-Algorithm 1 may not always converge within the predefined maximum number of iterations.
+Algorithm 1 may not always meet the convergence criterion within the predefined maximum number of iterations.
 In such cases, simple diagnostic measures can be employed to assess and address the issue.
 A practical approach is to restart the algorithm using the last estimated value as the initial state -- this is equivalent to increasing $H$ from the start but is computationally more efficient.

 Another factor that may affect convergence is the choice of the initial state, particularly in time series with a high percentage of missing values, where obtaining a reliable initial parameter estimate can be challenging.
 In these cases, restarting the algorithm using the last obtained parameter may improve convergence.
 Additionally, the stopping criteria can be reviewed, either by adjusting the threshold or modifying the criterion itself.